Art and Design

 All schemes of work are inclusive of local and international cultural aspects and how art can be used to reflect these aspects.
 An example is local architecture as a comparison as to how international artists reflect their own environments in art, or how Native American culture uses shapes and symbols in a similar way to that of Islamic art.

-Pleckgate students work with a broad range of materials including photography, sculpture and computer-based art as well as the more traditional techniques and materials such as drawing and painting.
-We aim to spark a fire for the arts and liaise closely with local colleges to highlight the opportunities an art-based career could offer students.
+Pleckgate pupils work with a broad range of materials including photography, sculpture and computer-based art as well as the more traditional techniques and materials such as drawing and painting.
+We aim to spark a fire for the arts and liaise closely with local colleges to highlight the opportunities an art-based career could offer pupils.